-- ⇒ In regard to Aboriginal Cultural Heritage, insofar as it relates to proposed development of the site that is the subject of this report, in TBLALC's opinion there is nothing at this stage to halt or delay the consideration of sub-division or rezoning of this site. - ⇒ TBLALC recommends that it also be consulted in regard to any subsequent Development Applications for constructions on the project area.
-In our opinion, at this stage, the site is likely to contain Aboriginal cultural material, which could be encountered during any ground disturbing earthworks.
-Therefore, subject to the actual details of any future Development Applications, we would anticipate that monitoring by a representatives of TBLALC and Arakwal of any future ground disturbance on the area will be recommended. - ⇒ TBLALC generally recommends that the Due Diligence Code of Practice for the Protection of Aboriginal Objects in NSW ('the Code'), published by the DECCW OEH, being the basic standard of assessment, should be referred to.
-A copy of the Code will be included with this report. - \Rightarrow Note that this report provides a useful part of supporting documentation for proceeding in accordance with the Code.
+- ⇒ In regard to Aboriginal Cultural Heritage, insofar as it relates to proposed development of the site that is the subject of this report, in TBLALC's opinion there is nothing at this stage to halt or delay work on this site. - ⇒ TBLALC generally recommends that the Due Diligence Code of Practice for the Protection of Aboriginal Objects in NSW ('the Code'), published by the DECCW OEH, being the basic standard of assessment, should be referred to.
+A copy of the Code will be included with this report. - ⇒ Note that this report provides a useful part of supporting documentation for proceeding in accordance with the Code.